-Chalk Dust Math Courses (sixth grade through college)
+Chalk Dust Math Courses (third grade through college)

 Publisher: Chalk Dust

 Courses like these from Chalk Dust are critical for many families who are deciding whether or not they can handle homeschooling through high school.
 The courses really do allow students to work independently, which means parents who never went beyond Algebra 1 can still provide their children with a solid math education.

 Professor Dana Mosely is your video instructor in this outstanding series of math courses for sixth grade through early college levels.
 High production quality and skillful presentation combine to make these top-notch DVD courses.
 Mosely's many years of teaching experience are obvious as he clarifies commonly confusing issues.
 He keeps the presentation moving at just the right pace, although students can always review if they don't catch it first time around.

 Parents with weak math backgrounds should love these courses since they really do the teaching for you.
 Even better, purchase of a course entitles students to free technical assistance from Professor Mosely for all students within the family that may use the course.
 (And those who purchase complete used courses can pay a $100 fee for consultation service per student, per course.)

 Courses start with Basic Math (6th grade level) and continue through Calculus I. (Chalk Dust also produces The ACT-SAT Math Review which is not included in this review.)
 Each course has from 7 to 18 DVDs.
 The number of DVDs per course reflects both the size of textbooks and complexity of concepts taught.